 A collaboration between The Arc Montgomery County and the Montgomery County Department of Health and Human Services

-Caring for an individual with disabilities or a frail senior citizen
+Caring for an individual with disabilities or a frail senior citizen can be exhausting.

 Frail senior citizens